sandy9808/jolt/README.md

 <strong>NOTICE:</strong>
 - Component names are required to have hyphen in the name in order to not conflict with standardized HTML elements.
 - Components must be registerd with an element name in order to be available to use.
-- Components make use of the [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), this can be disabled by passing `{ disableShadowDOM: true }` as a third argument to `Component.register`.
+- Components make use of the [ShadowDOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

 ### Function Components